 Armoured are deployed overseas whenever the need arises, predominantly in vehicle mounted operations.
-The most recent examples were deployments to Afghanistan and East Timor.
-Armoured have also deployed in support of overseas training exercises conducted in countries such as Australia and Singapore.
+The most recent examples were deployments to Afghanistan and the Sinai.
+Armoured have also deployed in support of overseas training exercises conducted in countries such as Australia, Malaysia, Canada and USA.

 After your induction into the NZ Army you will attend initial trade training (Combat Corps Training) prior to attending your first NZLAV course.
-As an NZLAV driver or gunner and can expect to spend at least three to four years gaining experience in those roles.
-You will work in a vehicle crew under the supervision and guidance of a crew commander.
+As a NZLAV driver or gunner you can expect to spend at least three to four years gaining experience in those roles.
+You will work in a vehicle crew under the supervision and guidance of a Crew Commander.
 This may also include other senior staff and instructors.
 You will attend both tactical and live fire exercises at home and overseas in all sorts of challenging environments.

 Through experience you will learn leadership, organisation and administration skills to help you progress in your career.
 Once your skills are refined, you will be selected to become a Crew Commander.

 Careers in the Army are well-rewarded, as well as being diverse and exciting.
 As you become more experienced and move up through the ranks, gaining additional skills and qualifications, you will see your salary rise accordingly.

 While undertaking initial Recruit Course you will be paid as a Recruit (see attached pay table).
 On completion of your Recruit Course you will be paid as a Trooper and your pay will continue to increase as your career progresses.